Special Event Information

 Payment.
 Make all checks payable to the City of Urbana and please note your business name and event name.
 All fees are non-refundable.

-At a minimum, the completed application for a Special Event Permit and $25 fee must be submitted to the Public Works Department not less than 30 nor more than 60 business days before the date of the event.
+At a minimum, the completed application for a Special Event Permit and $25 fee must be submitted to the Public Works Department at least forty-five (45) business days in advance of the earliest date scheduled for the special event.
 This will allow sufficient time for processing of the application.
 Applications not submitted within this time frame may be subject to a late fee of up to $500.
 The Public Works Department may grant preliminary approval of an event at any time in advance of the event.
 However, any person who receives preliminary approval must still comply with all application requirements.

 The City of Urbana requires event organizers to provide a complete listing of all vendors associated with the event.
 Additionally, contact information and product descriptions are required for each vendor.

 Please indicate the security measures for the event on provided maps.
+In addition to other requirements, the Security Plan must identify a conspicuous location where the event organizer will post a human trafficking notice that complies with 775 ILCS 50/10.
 Security Plans shall meet requirements of the Chief of Police.

 If applicable, provide the following information as well: